 If any Green Bonds are listed or admitted to trading or otherwise displayed on any dedicated 'green', 'environmental', 'sustainable', 'social' or other equivalently-labelled segment of any stock exchange or securities market (whether or not regulated) or segment thereof, no representation or assurance is given by the relevant Issuer, the relevant Guarantor, the Arranger or the Dealers that such listing or admission or display satisfies, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria.
-Any Green Bonds no longer being listed or admitted to trading or displayed on any stock exchange or securities market or segment thereof as aforesaid, will not (i) give rise to any claim of a Noteholder against the relevant Issuer (or the relevant Guarantor, the Arranger or any Dealer), (ii) constitute an Event of Default under any Green Bonds or a breach or violation of any term thereof, or constitute a default by the relevant Issuer or the relevant Guarantor for any other purpose, (iii) lead to a right or obligation of the relevant Issuer to redeem any Green Bonds or give any Noteholder the right to require redemption of its Notes or (iv) result in any step-up or increased payments of interest, principal or any other amounts in respect of any Green Bonds or otherwise affect the Terms and Conditions.
+Any Green Bonds no longer being listed or admitted to trading or displayed on any stock exchange or securities market or segment thereof as aforesaid, will not (i) give rise to any claim of a Noteholder against the relevant Issuer (or the relevant Guarantor, the Arranger or any Dealer), (ii) constitute an Event of Default under any Green Bonds or a breach or violation of any term thereof, or constitute a default by the relevant Issuer or the relevant Guarantor for any other purpose or (iii) lead to a right or obligation of the relevant Issuer to redeem any Green Bonds or give any Noteholder the right to require redemption of its Notes.